kristianmandrup/auth-assistant/README.markdown

       super
       return if !user.role?(:moderator)
       can :read, :all
-      # can manage comment instance if 'user' or 'owner' field on instance points to this user, marking ownership
+      # can manage comment instance if 'user' field on instance points to this user, marking ownership
       user.owns(Comment)

+      # override default 'user_id' field to use 'owner' as foreign key to user.id
+      user.owns(Book, :author)
     end
   end
 end